-Good practice for coding a Java UDX is:
+The syntax for creating a Java UDX is:

 This example shows the declaration and use of a UDX that has three inputs: one scalar integer value and two query expressions.
 Also note that in this example the output is fixed at 3 columns.